snehachitturi/Collocation/README.md

-# Identify the collocations and count the frequency of them.
+# Identify the collocations and count the frequency of every possible collocation.